MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdideletedeviceinterfaceregkey.md

 ### -param DeviceInfoSet [in]

-A pointer to a <a href="devinst.device_information_sets">device information set</a> that contains the interface for which to delete interface-specific information in the registry.
+A pointer to a <a href="https://www.bing.com/search?q=device+information+set">device information set</a> that contains the interface for which to delete interface-specific information in the registry.
 The device information set must not contain remote elements.

 ### -param DeviceInterfaceData [in]